 3 Surprising Tips for a Successful Video Production Shoot

-Do you wish your insane video production shoot ran more like a well-oiled machine?
-If you answered this question with a resounding "yes," than you will want to read more.
+Would you like your video production shoot to run smoothly like a well-oiled machine?
+If you answered "yes" to this question, then you will want to read more.

 On a frosty fall morning, we wrestled with our cameras as we propped them on our tripods and began our first foray into creating an episodic series for distribution as web television.
 Meanwhile, our assistant director, production assistant, other crew members and actors fumbled with their scripts as they patiently waited for our next line of direction.